-- Blue Play Result # 50 on Williams card vs righties (right column) would be read directly from the runner on first column of the Play Results Chart as a Long Fly to CF. - No base runner advance since there is no is base advance shortcut given after the play result.
+• Blue Play Result # 50 on Williams card vs righties (right column) would be read

+- directly from the runner on first column of the Play Results Chart as a Long Fly to CF. - No base runner advance since there is no is base advance shortcut given after the play result.
 Note: if Williams was facing a left handed pitcher the play result # would have been # 41.

-Original dice roll: WD 1, BD 1, RD 0E, GD 3 Result:
+Original dice roll: White die 1, Black die 1, Red die 0E Result:

-- Red Play Result # 5 on Williams chart vs righties. - Flip card is used, using Williams Hit rating of 8 we get term (3)E.

-- Checking Clemen's pitcher card vs LHB's (Williams being a switch hitter would be batting from the left side) for suffix (3) in his hits column we get play result # 61, and since we are in the 3rd inning we don't need to worry about the "E" (used for a starting pitcher's Early or Late rating in the 1st or 7th inning on). - Play result # 61 off of the runner on 1st column of the Play Result Charts reads as REG.
-GROUNDER to 2B (note GD value of 0-7 made the fielder the 2B) (RG1) and since the red ten sided die = 0E you'd get the second baseman's error rating and reference the GB error check chart on the trifolds to check for an error. - If no error you'd use the (RG1) base advance short-cut to yield base advance given directly below Regular Grounder descriptions of: 1 -> fo; 0 -> dpc and check for a possible double play on the Tri Fold Charts (RG DP Check chart).
-Note: see Reading the Play Result Charts on pg 29 to learn to read BSB base advance nomenclature.
+- Red Play Result # 5 on Williams chart vs righties. - Flip card is used, using Williams Hit rating of 8 we get term (3)E. - Checking Clemen's pitcher card vs LHB's (Williams being a switch hitter would be batting from the left side) for suffix (3) in his hits column we get play result # 61, and since we are in the 3rd inning we don't need to worry about the "E" (used for a starting pitcher's Early or Late rating in the 1st or 7th inning on). - Play result # 61 off of the runner on 1st column of the Play Result Charts reads as REG.
+GROUNDER to 2B (RG1) and since the red ten sided die = 0E you'd get the second baseman's error rating and flip another flip card to check for an error (see page 18). - If no error you'd use the (RG1) base advance short-cut to yield base advance given directly below Regular Grounder descriptions of: 1 -> fo; 0 -> dpc and check for a possible double play on the Tri Fold Charts (RG DP Check chart).
+Note: see Reading the Play Result Charts on pg 28 to learn to read BSB base advance nomenclature.
 Also, if Clemens would have been facing a right handed batter the play result number would have been # 67.